-The AIR method: A step-by-step guide on seeing your phone as a tool again.
+The AIR method: A step-by-step guide on seeing your phone as a tool, not entertainment

 Designed for people with lives and burned out attention spans